Discover more from Where on Planet Earth

 I love the sounds and smells, of the fresh tropical storms, of the earthy vegetation, of the salty ocean.
 Overwhelming the senses in all the right ways.

-I love its long piece of sparkly Caribbean coast, with white soft sand and waters that are sometimes peaceful, and sometimes forceful.
+I love its long piece of sparkly Caribbean coast, that at its best is truly one of the most beautiful beaches on the planet.
+With its white soft sand and waters that are sometimes peaceful, and sometimes forceful.
 I love the infinite shades of blue of the sea, and I even love that sometimes it’s not as blue, when sargassum currents come and engulf the sea, as it makes me value the transparent waters so much more.

 I love the underground river system and the cenotes that are all over this precious peninsula.
 I love how sometimes the soil collapses to allow us plain humans to wonder at the crystal clear cool waters they expose, sometimes fully open to the sky, sometimes cavernous and full of stalactites and bats.
 They are truly something out of this world.

-I love the food, from the taco stand to the nested-in-the-jungle firewood restaurant.
+I love the food, from the tiny taco stand to the nested-in-the-jungle firewood restaurant.
 From the Italian trattoria to the fried fish by the road.
-From the Argentinian empanadas to the local
+From its juicy oranges to its crazy-spicy habanero sauces.
+I love it all.

-I love the history of this small town, that went from a Mayan powerhouse, to a small fishing town sparsely populated and seldomly visited, to a yoga retreat paradise, to a drugs-fueled rave center, to a tech-bro festival mecca.
+I love the history of this small town, that went from a Mayan powerhouse, to a small fishing town sparsely populated and seldomly visited, to a yoga retreat paradise, to a tech-bro festival mecca.
 Well, I am not super into the last phases of town, but hey, change is the only constant and that means the town will reinvent itself again.
 Throughout all of its phases, Tulum has remained a special place worth visiting.

-I love the vibe, that Tulum aesthetic that is now common in Instagram shots, and one of the things that has made it so popular.
-The candle-lit spaces, the open architecture, the live music-filled spaces, all of it is alluring.
+I love the vibe, the Tulum aesthetic that is now common in Instagram shots, and one of the things that has made it so popular.
+The candle-lit spaces, the open architecture, the live music-filled bars, all of it is alluring.

 I just love Tulum, with all its contradictions.